 7. Explain how the findings and recommendations of the different specialist studies have been integrated to inform the most appropriate mitigation measures that should be implemented to manage the potential impacts of the proposed activity or development.

-The recommendation of the specialists has been incorporated into the EMPr, except for those mentioned in Section I 3 and compliance will be monitored by the appointed ECO during the construction phase.

-8. Explain how the mitigation hierarchy has been applied to arrive at the best practicable environmental option.

-Table 6: Mitigation hierarchy

-AUTIC ATION LUIED A DOLLY MITIGATION HIERARCHY 1 AVOID As the proposal is to upgrade and expand the existing the existing Milkwood IMPACTS Manor Guest house and parking the impacts cannot be avoided at this location.
-No-go areas will be prescribed.
-2 MINIMISE IMPACTS The recommended mitigation measures of the specialists reports in addition to the compressive mitigation measures contained in the EMPr will minimise the impact of the development.
-3 RECTIFY The disturbances created by the construction phase will be rehabilitated in accordance with the EMPr.
-4 OFFSET Not necessary as no residual impacts not addressed by the previous steps of the mitigation hierarchy
+The The recommendation of the specialists has been incorporated into the EMPr. except for those men mentioned in Section 1.3 and compliance will be monitored by the appointed ECO during the construction phase 8 Explain how the mitigation hierarchy has been applied to arrive at the best practicable environmental option 0.
+Table 6: Mitigation hierarc hy MITIGATION HIERARCHY 1 AVOID As the proposal is to upgrade and expand the existing the existing Milkwood IMPACTS Manor Guest house and parking the impacts cannot be avoided at this location.
+No ao areas will be prescribed The second state of the se 2 MINIMISE Ine recommended mitigation measures of the specialists reports in addition to IMPACIS the compressive mitigation measures contained in the EMPr will minimise the impact of the development.
+Recommendations from authorities have also been included into revised layouts.
+3 RECTIFY The disturbances created by the construction phase will be rehabilitated in accordance with the EMPr. Δ OFESET Not necessary as no residual impacts not addressed by the previous steps of - OTIVET the mitigation hierarchy meminganon merarchy